Bhashit/bhashit.github.io/_posts/2014-06-04-better-jquery-ajax-with-es6-generators.markdown

 You can go even a step further and define operations like `map` to be lazy.
 Alright, so, as far as using generators with async operations is concerned, there are two important things to keep in mind about generator.

 1. You can inject values into a generator by passing an argument to the `next()` method call.
-If you do so, the value passed to the mwthod call would be the return value of the last `yield` statement that resulted in a value.
+If you do so, the value passed to the method call would be the return value of the last `yield` statement that resulted in a value.
 2. You can call `throw()` method on a generator.
 The exception object passed to the `throw` will be thrown from the current suspended context of the generator, as if the yield statement that is currently suspended were a `throw` statement.

 The following sample should probably explain it a bit more clearly.